One thing everybody enjoyed as a child was a good water fight, especially when the summer came around.

 However, due to the increasingly hot summers in Thailand, and the excitement of youth, this subtle pouring of water has evolved into mass water fights that help cool the nation down over the holiday period.

-Seven of us stood outside of my apartment block by the roadside and drenched every moped that drove by.
+Seven of us stood at the roadside of my apartment, armed with Super Soakers, a garden hose and industrial bins full of water.
+We drenched every moped that drove by.

-While modern day Songkran may be frowned upon by traditionalists, for steering away from its origins and traditions, it remains a festival that unites the country with an incredible sense of togetherness and pride.
+While modern day Songkran may be frowned upon by traditionalists for steering away from its origins and traditions, it remains a festival that unites the country with an incredible sense of togetherness and pride.

 The Tragic Side of Songkran